Keir Starmer insists Chagos deal necessary to safeguard national security

 The Government argues that international legal rulings on sovereignty over the archipelago mean the UK has to cede the islands to Mauritius.

-At Prime Minister’s Questions – in response to Tory leader Kemi Badenoch’s claim the plan was an “immoral surrender” – Sir Keir said Diego Garcia was “vital to our national security” but “a number of years ago the legal certainty of that base was thrown into doubt”.
+At Prime Minister’s Questions – in response to Tory leader Kemi Badenoch’s claim the plan is an “immoral surrender” – Sir Keir said Diego Garcia is “vital to our national security” but “a number of years ago the legal certainty of that base was thrown into doubt”.

 “Without legal certainty, the base cannot operate in practical terms as it should,” he told MPs.